BugleBerry/odin-recipes/README.md

-This project is a basic project for practicing use of html
+This project is for basic practice of html